-$^{^{42}}$ In Study 5, we also asked respondents to evaluate articles based on a 4-point ordinal scale: To the best of your knowledge, how accurate is the central claim in the article?
-(1) Not at all accurate (2) Not very accurate (3) Somewhat accurate (4) Very accurate respondents.45 We use the modal response of the professional fact checkers to determine whether we code an article as true, false/misleading, or 'could not determine'.
+$^{^{49}}$ In Study 5, we also asked respondents to evaluate articles based on a 4-point ordinal scale: To the best of your knowledge, how accurate is the central claim in the article?
+(1) Not at all accurate (2) Not very accurate (3) Somewhat accurate (4) Very accurate respondents.52 We use the modal response of the professional fact checkers to determine whether we code an article as true, false/misleading, or 'could not determine'.
 We are then able to assess the ability of our respondents to identify the veracity of an article by comparing their response to the modal professional fact checker response.
-In terms of inter-rater reliability among fact-checkers, we can report a Fleiss' Kappa score of 0.42 for all fact-checker evaluations of articles used in this paper.46 This level of agreement is slightly higher than other studies that have used professional fact-checkers to rate the veracity of both credible and suspect articles using the same categorical scale our fact-checkers used (Allen et al., 2021).
+In terms of inter-rater reliability among fact-checkers, we can report a Fleiss' Kappa score of 0.42 for all fact-checker evaluations of articles used in this paper.53 Although this level of agreement is quite low, it is slightly higher than other studies that have used professional fact-checkers to rate the veracity of both credible and suspect articles using the same categorical scale our fact-checkers used (Allen et al., 2021).
+This low level of agreement of professionals over what is misinformation may also explain why so many respondents believe misinformation and why searching online does not effectively reduce this problem.
+Identifying misinformation is a difficult task, even for professionals.
 We also present all of the analyses in this paper using only false/misleading articles with a robust mode-which we define as any modal response of fact-checkers that would not change if one professional fact-checker changed their response-to remove articles where there was higher levels of disagreement among professional fact-checkers.
 These results can be found in Section N of the Supplementary Materials.
-We find that the direction of our results do not change when using the false/misleading articles with a robust mode.
+We find that the direction of our results do not change when using the false/misleading articles with a robust mode, although the effect is no longer statistically significant for 2 of the 4 studies using the categorical measure and 1 of the 4 studies using the continuous measure.
+To determine if the search effect changes with the rate of agreement of fact-checkers, we ran an interaction model and present that results in Section T of the Supplementary Materials.
+We find that the search effect does appear to weaken for articles that fact-checkers most agree are false/misleading.
+Put another way, the search effect is strongest for articles in which there is less fact-checker agreement that the article is false, suggesting that online search may be especially ineffective when the veracity of articles is most difficult to ascertain.
+Although this is the case, the search effect for only false/misleading articles with a robust mode (one fact-checker changing their decision from false/misleading to true will not

-$^{^{43}\}mathrm{For}$ the full regression table see Section M of the Supplementary Materials.
+$^{^{50}\}mathrm{For}$ the full regression table see Section M of the Supplementary Materials.

-$^{^{44}}$ Directly after they were asked to evaluate the article we asked two basic questions about access to the article.
+$^{^{51}}$ Directly after they were asked to evaluate the article we asked two basic questions about access to the article.
 These questions do not depend on any ability to evaluate and only measure if they are attempting to evaluate the article that we asked them to evaluate.
 These attention check questions can be found in Section F of the Supplementary Materials.